 Development and Integration Coach Joe Carapella to be Featured on Close Up Radio

-CLINTON, CONNECTICUT, UNITED STATES, July 11, 2022 /EINPresswire.com/ -- Every company and business needs professional coaches to help engage and motivate employees to reach their full performance potential.
-With the workplace shifting so dramatically, now more than ever businesses need to attract impactful talent. and pinpoint the next generation of leaders within their organizations.
+GREAT NECK, NEW YORK, UNITED STATES, July 11, 2022 /EINPresswire.com/ -- Every company and business needs professional coaches to help engage and motivate employees to reach their full performance potential.
+With the workplace shifting so dramatically, now more than ever businesses need to attrack impactful talent. and pinpoint the next generation of leaders within their organizations.
 As a CEO or business owner you may consider hiring external coaches.
 Many companies are realizing the benefits of looking within the company and working with internal coaches as well.

-“My focus is to build a sustainable and scalable operation where emerging leaders can seek and have access to dedicated coaching resources within the organization.
-There is reliable data backing up the fact that working with a coach is one of the most highly effective ways to help people optimize performance and growth - especially in the face of unprecedented change.
-As a coach, I leverage my natural curiosity, along with a vision and strategically aligned approach to help people accelerate and heighten their engagement, satisfaction and productivity levels with a clear focus on goals.”
+“My focus is on building a sustainable and scalable operation where emerging leaders can seek and have access to dedicated coaching resources within the organization.
+There is reliable data backing up the fact that working with a coach is one of the most highly effective ways to help people optimize performance and growth, especially in the face of unprecedented change.
+As a coach I leverage my natural curiosity, along with a vision and strategically aligned approach to help people accelerate and heighten their engagement, satisfaction and productivity levels with a clear focus on goals.”

 According to Joe, leaders must be better prepared to address today’s rapidly evolving workforce, employee issues and concerns and the expectations of the talent they are looking to attract.
 He says professional coaching provides long-term solutions to minimize pressures and growing uncertainty regarding navigating career goals and the challenges employees face.
 Most understandably, employees do not always feel comfortable discussing their anxieties and growth goals with their direct supervisor.
 Known for his insightful, pragmatic, down to earth approach, Joe asks probing questions, and inspires individuals to navigate challenges with confidence and clarity.